ChristofSeiler/ChristofSeiler.github.io/projects.md

 ## Immunology

-Methods developement and statistical consulting for several projects in immunology using RNA-seq, microarrays, and CyTOF data.
+Methods development and statistical consulting for several projects in immunology using RNA-seq, microarrays, and CyTOF data.

 In collaboration with [Catherine Blish](https://med.stanford.edu/profiles/catherine-blish) and her [lab](https://sites.stanford.edu/blishlab/) at Stanford School of Medicine

 * Paper: [bioRxiv](https://doi.org/10.1101/148528)
 * R package: in preparation

-## Functional Brain Connectivity
+## Heteroscedasticity: Functional Brain Connectivity

 We model functional brain connectivity using multivariate heteroscedasticity.